DogFingerStudios/saintaveline/README.md

-# 🏠 Home: Survival Horror (Prototype 001)
+# 🏠 Saint Aveline: Survival Horror

-A third-person and first-person survival horror prototype set in **Qusqui-Paris**, a fictional WWII-era city that blends French and Andean cultures.
-Players must guide their family through a siege inside a towering apartment complex, navigating between stealth, survival, and sacrifice.

 ---

 ## 🎮 Game Summary

+### Backstory

+**Saint Aveline** is a tense survival experience set on the island of Saint Aveline, in the fictional world [Yanorr](https://github.com/DogFingerStudios/Yanorra).
+Saint Aveline is a small island in the nation of Duvessa where a civil has been raging for years.
+Until now, the island has been relatively untouched by the war, but that changes when a militant faction known as the **Sombra-Qhari Guerrillas** invades the island, forcing the local population to flee or fight for their lives.

-**Home** is a tense survival experience set in an apartment named named **Torre-Casa de Runa**, under siege by the militant **Sombra-Qhari Guerrillas**.
-Players take on the role of a father trying to escape the tower with his family or eliminate all enemies before they’re overwhelmed.
+Players take on the role of a father trying to escape the island with his wife, son and the grandfather.
+The family must navigate through athe war-torn streets, avoiding enemy patrols, managing limited resources, and making difficult decisions that will impact their survival.

 ### Key Features:
 - First-Person ↔ Third-Person toggle